-A small city in Italy’s Emilia-Romagna region, Parma is rich with history and known worldwide for the food created there.
+A small city in Italy’s Emilia-Romagna region, Parma is rich in history and known worldwide for the food created there.
 Parmesan cheese, anyone?
 Visiting a city drenched in so much history and with so much to see and do, it’s not easy to decide how to spend your days during your visit.
-To help you out with that, we’ve created a list of the 10 best things to do in Parma, Italy in 2021.
+To help you out with that, we’ve created a list of the best things to do in Parma, Italy.

 Parma has seemingly endless opportunities for exploring historic buildings, relaxing in incredible parks, and enjoying authentic Italian delicacies.
 It just comes down to determining what you want to spend time doing while you’re visiting.

 As you’re planning your trip, use this list to make it a breeze.
 Here are the 10 best things to do in Parma!

 As a general rule of thumb while in these smaller Italian cities, if you’re unsure of what to go or how to start your day, just go to the main public square of the city.
 In many cases, this will be the square that houses the city’s main cathedral.
 That’s the case with Parma, and you should start your trip at the social hub known as the Piazza del Duomo.